Understanding auto refinancing

 Caribou simplifies the process allowing you to see your savings within minutes and our team helps you every step of the way.

-Organizing your vehicle and personal documents
+Step 3: Organizing your vehicle and personal documents

 Vehicle information documents

-To complete the refinance process, lenders need to know every last detail about your vehicle including the vehicle type, make, model, year, mileage, and other information like features, customizations, or modifications.
+To complete the refinance process, lenders need to know every last detail about your vehicle, including the vehicle type, make, model, year, mileage, and other information like features, customizations, or modifications.
 In order to provide this information to loan officers and lenders, you will need to have the below refinance-related documents ready.

-• Vehicle insurance card Your insurance card is similar to your registration in that it includes your vehicle’s make, model, type, year, VIN, and policy number.
+- Vehicle insurance card Your insurance card is similar to your registration in that it includes your vehicle’s make, model, type, year, VIN, and policy number.
 Therefore, it is a great alternative if you cannot easily access your registration.
 Pro tip: You can usually find this insurance information through your insurance company’s smartphone app or online portal.

-• Vehicle mileage To verify your vehicle’s mileage, or how many miles you have driven your car for, you can often provide an odometer statement, which is an official statement of mileage.
+- Vehicle mileage To verify your vehicle’s mileage, or how many miles you have driven your car for, you can often provide an odometer statement, which is an official statement of mileage.
 Another option is to simply use your smartphone to take a picture of the odometer.
-This verification process can vary by lender but there is typically a mileage requirement.
+This verification process can vary by lender, but there is typically a mileage requirement.

 Lenders require this to ensure the car is worth refinancing and will continue to be roadworthy.
 Most lenders have a mileage requirement of under 120,000 to 150,000 miles.
-This is because vehicles with higher mileage have increased risk for serious mechanical issues.
+This is because vehicles with higher mileage have an increased risk for serious mechanical issues.

 Did you know Caribou can refinance high mileage vehicles?
 You may be able to refinance your car with mileage up to 200,000 miles.
 Work with us to find a lender.